autobib/serde_bibtex/README.md

 It is a 2.64 MB 73,993-line `.bib` file.

 1. `ignored`: Deserialize using `serde::de::IgnoredAny` to parse the file but ignore the contents.
-2. `borrowed`: Deserialize into a fully borrowed struct which captures all data in the file but does not expand macros or collapse field values.
+2. `borrowed`: Deserialize into a fully borrowed Rust type which captures all data in the file but does not expand macros or collapse field values.
 3. `biblatex`: Parse using `biblatex::RawBibliography::parse` (most similar to `borrowed`).
-4. `owned`: Parse into a fully owned Rust type with macro expansion and field value collapsing.
+4. `owned`: Deserialize into an owned Rust type with macro expansion, field value collapsing, and case-insensitive comparison where appropriate.
 5. `nom-bibtex`: Parse using `nom-bibtex::Bibtex::parse` (most similar to `owned`).

 The benchmarks were performed on a 2019 16 inch MacBook Pro with a 2.6 GHz 6-Core Intel Core i7 processor.